valleyofdoom/PC-Tuning/README.md

 ## 8.6.
 Polling Stability Analysis

-Use Mouse Tester to check whether each poll contains data.
-As an example, if the interval is spiking to 2ms (500Hz) or higher from 1ms (1kHz), this is problematic and may be due to several variables such as the device itself (e.g. sensor fault), cable, power issues, hardware, operating system and more.
+Use [Mouse Tester](https://github.com/valleyofdoom/MouseTester) to check whether each poll contains data.
+As an example, if the interval is spiking to 2ms (500Hz) or higher from 1ms (1kHz), this is not the expected behavior and is problematic.
+This may be due to several variables such as the device itself (e.g. sensor fault), cable, power issues, hardware, operating system and more.
 You may need to lower or disable USB interrupt moderation using the [XHCI-IMOD-Interval.ps1](/bin/XHCI-IMOD-Interval.ps1) script if there are multiple devices generating interrupts on the same USB controller and/or the mouse interrupts are being generated at a rate greater than or equal to the default IMOD interval during the benchmark resulting in IMOD kicking in.

 ## 8.7.
 Monitor